Lamar Cardinals and Lady Cardinals: Women's soccer

 Lady Cardinals soccer began its inaugural season in 2007 under coach Mathew Dillon.
 On November 5, 2007, Matthew Dillon resigned.
 Dewi Hardman took over at the end of the 2007 season.
 He resigned on May 7, 2012.
 Orlando Cervantes was named the Lady Cardinals' head soccer coach on July 16, 2012.
 Cervantes resigned at the conclusion of the fourth season.
 Steve Holeman was named head women's soccer coach on January 12, 2016.
 Holeman spent five seasons as head coach of the Georgia Bulldogs and was head coach for the Ole Miss Rebels for 16 seasons before moving to Georgia.
 Holeman resigned in early 2022 to head the Texas State soccer program.
 Nathan Kogut was named the Lady Cardinals head coach in 2022.
 Kogut's inaugural team won the regular season championship, the SLC tournament championship, and participated in the 2022 NCAA Division I women's soccer tournament.
-Coach Kogut was named SLC women's coach of the year.
+In Kogut's second season, his team repeated winning the regular season championship, the SLC tournament championship, and will participate in the 2023 NCAA Division I women's soccer tournament.
+Coach Kogut was named SLC women's coach of the year in both 2022 and 2023.

 For the 2007 and 2008 seasons, the Lady Cardinals called Provost Umphrey Stadium (formerly named Cardinal Stadium) home.
 The Lamar Soccer Complex was built in 2009.
 The first match at the complex was against the New Mexico State Aggies on September 25, 2009.
 In the 2010 season the Lady Cardinals went 5–11–3 and narrowly secured a berth to their first ever play off game.
 The Lady Cardinals qualified for the 2011 and 2012 conference tournaments also, and were runner-up in the 2012 tournament.
 In 2017, the team won the Southland Conference regular season, the 2017 Southland Conference Women's Soccer Tournament, and participated in the 2017 NCAA Division I Women's Soccer Tournament.
 In 2019, the team returned to post season competition winning the Southland Conference regular season, the 2019 Southland Conference Women's Soccer Tournament, and participating in the 2019 NCAA Division I Women's Soccer Tournament.
 The Lady Cardinals repeated in 2022 in winning the Southland Conference regular season championship, the SLC tournament championship, and participation in the 2022 NCAA Division I women's soccer tournament.